StoreScanners › Lixel K2

 • Projects regularly involve campus-scale or multi-building capture

 If you are uncertain, the K2 is the lower-risk starting point for a team new to mobile LiDAR.
-It produces professional results, includes the same LixelStudio licenses, and handles the majority of AEC documentation work.
+It produces professional results, includes three perpetual LixelStudio licenses, and handles the majority of AEC documentation work.
 If your project mix expands to require the L2 Pro capabilities, the K2 remains useful as a companion scanner.

 K2 Accuracy